 Charlene’s quiet strength and deep wisdom continue to inspire healing and connection across generations.

-As a grassroots, youth-led organization made up of queer and trans BIPOC youth with disabilities focused on supporting BIPOC across Toronto.
-They have self-funded through sourcing food bank ingredients and reaching out for community donations to help buy groceries, pay for transportation, and other essential items.
-Many incredible community volunteers also help with prepping, cooking, and serving meals.
-In her role, Kitty was also part of Foodshare’s Prioritizing Racial Equity Action Group, collaborating to build sector capacity in embedding Justice, Equity, Diversity, and Inclusion principles in the ways food security programs and services work.
+As a grassroots, youth-led organization, Realchange is made up of queer and trans BIPOC youth with disabilities focused on supporting BIPOC across Toronto.
+Realchange have self-funded through sourcing food bank ingredients and by reaching out for community donations to pay for groceries, transportation, and for other essential items for the unhoused and housing insecure in our community.
+Also, the organization relies on an incredible group of community volunteers to help with prepping, cooking, and serving meals.

 Thank you to Charlene and Kitty, and 444realchange, for their incredible work in creating a more fair, equitable and compassionate community.